cloud-of-things/cot-java-rest-sdk/DEVELOPER.md

 ### Get Credentials ###

-Get a free Cloud od Things demo account at [http://m2m.telekom.com/our-offering/cloud-of-things/](http://m2m.telekom.com/our-offering/cloud-of-things/).
+Get a free Cloud of Things demo account at [http://m2m.telekom.com/our-offering/cloud-of-things/](http://m2m.telekom.com/our-offering/cloud-of-things/).

 Export your Cloud of Things credentials as environment variables.
 These are required by the examples: